cnichte/sftp-push-sync/README.md

 Sync only handles files and creates missing directories during upload.
 However, it should also manage directories:

+- They should (optionally) be removed if:
-- If, for example, a directory is empty because all files have been deleted from it.
+  - for example, a directory is empty because all files have been deleted from it.
-- Or if a directory no longer exists locally.
+  - or if a directory no longer exists locally.

 ## Which files are needed?